sid2934/DndNotes/Readme.md

     * North Gate guard of Crag
     * Nut taps the guard on the south side at dinner

+11) Eric the Black
+    * Head of Olrick's "Mercenary Guild"
+    * Guild Master controls BINGO book

 ### Places

 * The Hole in the Wall Tavern (Rorick):
   * Forced to pay 50 gold per month for Ragnar's "protection"
   * Buildings outside of the tavern recently set ablaze.

-* Mercenary Guild near Crag Lake

 * Crag Market
   * Freida's Pastern Stall